Esther7171/Web-Application-Penetration-Testing/Check-List/readme.md

 * [ ] Github
 * [ ] OSINT
 ## Information Gathering
+* [ ] Test for running services, web technologies, total subdomains, and directory contents.
+* [ ] Check for AI integration or chatbot functionality for data extraction testing.
 * [ ] Manually explore the site
 * [ ] Spider/crawl for missed or hidden content
 * [ ] Check for files that expose content, such as `robots.txt`, `sitemap.xml`, `.DS_Store`